sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - Productivity gains in commodity business typically benefit buyers than owners
     - when technology moves too fast it causes competitive destruction
     - every person has circle of competence and its hard to advance that circle
-    - if you play games where other peopl ehave the aptitudes and you don't then you are going to lose.
+    - if you play games where other people have the aptitudes and you don't then you are going to lose.
     - people can rise quite high in life by slowly developing circle of competence.
     - Its not given to human beings to have such talent that they can just know everything about everything all the time.
     - The wise ones bet heavily when the world offers them that opportunity.